kaleidos-ventures/taiga-resources/content/faqs/changelanguage.md

 Our text editor has support for Right-to-Left setup too, so you can combine both options as you please.

-To know more about Taiga's localisation efforts and language support, please visit our [Transifex page](https://www.transifex.com/taiga-agile-llc/public/).
+To know more about Taiga's localisation efforts and language support, please visit our [Weblate page](https://hosted.weblate.org/projects/taiga/).